justcoded/coding-standards/docs/frontend/html-coding-style.md

 ## Viewport Meta Tag

-You should include the following [<meta>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta) viewport element in all your web pages:
+You SHOULD include the following [<meta>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta) viewport element in all your web pages:

 ```HTML